-Research shows that it just 0.05 seconds for a web page to make an impression on the average person; whether this is a good impression or a bad impression is up to you.
+Research shows that it takes just 0.05 seconds for a web page to make an impression on the average person; whether this is a good or bad impression is up to you.
 The visual appearance of your email is crucial in determining how readers will respond to your campaign.
-One of the first things they will see?
-Color.
-Here’s how you can use color schemes effectively in your email designs…
+Here’s how you can effectively use color schemes to optimise your email designs…

 Monochromatic color schemes

 A monochromatic design is made up of the different shades of just one main color.
 It’s particularly effective if it highlights something within your email design and indicates a clear theme.
 Try this out for colors which are seasonal (e.g. red at Christmas or orange at Halloween) or for targeted product promotion.

 This example from Morphe is highly effective.
 Not only does the hot pink stand out to readers, it also does a great job of promoting their lipgloss of the same color: